 You may be worried about leaving the person you care for while you take a break.
 Respite care can be helpful for them as well.
 It gives the person with dementia the opportunity to meet and talk to other people and provides them with new experiences.
 They can also become used to being cared for by other people.

 And it gives you, as the carer, time to catch up on some of the things you’ve put aside, like seeing friends, or having a holiday, or just sleeping properly again for a while.

 The person with dementia may be anxious about respite care at first, but being positive about the break and planning ahead can help calm their feelings.
 Remember, it’s very important for you to take a break to look after your own needs as well.
 This type of support may mean you can continue in your caring role for longer.

 How respite is used by carers of people with dementia

 There are many ways carers of people with dementia can make the most of respite care.
 It can be used to provide care in an emergency or arranged for a longer period of time in a residential facility.

 For emergency respite care, call 1800 052 222 during business hours or 1800 059 059 outside business hours.

 To use residential respite, the person with dementia must be assessed by an Aged Care Assessment Team (ACAT) to determine the level of care required.
-Contact details for your local ACAT can be found on the Age page at the front of the telephone directory or by visiting the My Aged Care website or contacting the National Dementia Helpline on 1800 100 500.
+You can visit the My Aged Care website or call them on 1800 200 422, or ask your doctor to refer you for an assessment.
+For more advice, you can contact the National Dementia Helpline on 1800 100 500.